 In theory, the characteristics of public spaceand occasionally of contestation, sometimes tense, public space - appear to have been features of the Mosque in both' modern' and' medieval' times.
-Examples of this can be found in many of the existing documents relating to the different parts of the Islamic world, both in historical periods and the present.
-EOLBREAK Emerging trends in modern scholarships propose comprehensive a reassessment of the Mosque along the following lines.
+Examples of this can be found in many of the existing documents relating to the different parts of the Islamic world, both in periods and in the present. historical EOLBREAK Emerging trends in modern scholarships propose a comprehensive reassessment of the Mosque along the following lines.
 (Ahmed, 2018):